Food And Life – Can You Eat Yourself Happier?

-To fuel your body well, try to aim for carbs that provide a slow but steady burn, and not something you will burn through very fast (like that Snickers bar).
+To fuel your body well, try to aim for clean foods and carbs that provide a slow but steady burn, and not something you will burn through very fast (like that Snickers bar).
 Look for carbs with a low glycemic index instead, such as:

 - fresh fruits